Thermal Storage Tanks

 THERMAL ENERGY STORAGE – Darco underground fiberglass tanks are used for storing energy in the form of cold or hot water.
 Cold water created by evaporative coolers or mechanical compressors may be efficiently stored in an uninsulated underground cistern due to the constant cool soil temperature 10 feet below grade.
 Hot water is collected from solar panels or another heat source and stored in insulated fiberglass tanks either below or above ground.
 Heat pump systems can use stored water to extract heating or cooling energy as needed depending on the seasonal daily temperatures.

 Insulated hot water storage tanks hold water up to 150º F. The key to efficiency is maintaining the highest practical water temperature and volume, while using natural stratification to provide the highest discharge water temperature.
-Darco underground and above ground Solar Storage Tanks are insulated and are available with or without internal PEX coil style exchangers or diffusers as illustrated.
+Darco underground and above ground Solar Storage Tanks are insulated and are available with various styles of exchangers or diffusers.